Become an ACT-SO Volunteer

-Subject matter experts in the community and at Illinois State University serves as judge, and mentor volunteers for Bloomington-Normal ACT-SO (Afro-Academic, Cultural, Technological and Scientific Olympics).
+Subject matter experts in the community and at Illinois State University serve as judges, and mentors, or volunteers for Bloomington-Normal ACT-SO (Afro-Academic, Cultural, Technological and Scientific Olympics).

-If you are interested in becoming an ACT-SO judge, mentor, or coach, please indicate your interest by completing the Volunteer Request Form.
+If you are interested in becoming an ACT-SO judge, mentor, or coach, please indicate your interest by completing the Volunteer Request Form or Judge Intent Form.
 Please familiarize yourself with the requirements for your category by reviewing the ACT-SO Committee Volunteer Opportunities and Competition Categories Guidelines.

 Coaches work with students in a group setting at monthly enrichment sessions.
 Coaches provide information about resources (information the students can use to complete their projects).
 They are available in the enrichment session to answer questions and give advice.
 Coaches do not need to be available for every enrichment session, but should commit to at least 2 sessions.
 Coaches cannot be judges or mentors in the same category they are coaching.

 Qualifications: It is preferred that Coaches be professionals working in the field in which they volunteer or have degrees in the field.
 However, retired from the field or extensive knowledge of the field because of previous work experience is acceptable if the talents and skills are still up to date.